IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 If the Sponsor does not submit an IEEE-SA Standards Board Extension Request Form and the standards project has reached the deadline authorized in the PAR approval letter or a previous extension approval letter, the standards project shall be subject to administrative withdrawal.

 The objective of IEEE standards development meetings is to develop and produce IEEE standards documents.
-All IEEE Standards meeting participants are encouraged to produce standards that address the technical needs of their industry and that are feasible, timely, and of high quality.
+All participants in IEEE standards development meetings are encouraged to produce standards that address the technical needs of their industry and that are feasible, timely, and of high quality.

 5.3.2 Standards Sponsors